vercel-support/site/content/posts/a-minimalist-take-on-gtd.md

 [papergtd]: https://www.vitalsmarts.com/crucialskills/2018/02/paper-vs-apps-the-tools-in-your-gtd-system/

-[^hipsterpda]: The Hipster PDA was created in a time before the iPhone. it was followed by a decade of Apple nerds searching for the perfect notes app.
+[^1]: The Hipster PDA was created in a time before the iPhone. it was followed by a decade of Apple nerds searching for the perfect notes app.